tomfaulkenberry/physNumComparisonTask/README.md

 # physNumComparisonTask

-This repository contains the experiment files and data for a basic physical size comparison task for numbers (demonstrating size-congruity effect)
+This repository contains the experiment files and data for the paper "A shifted Wald decomposition of the numerical size-congruity effect: Support for a late interaction account", jointly authored with A. Vick and K. Bowman.

+This paper is currently in submission.

+The contents of this repository are licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.